polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 }
 ```

-Now, when the balances module detects that the balance of an account has reached zero, it calls the `on_free_balance_zero` function of the contract module.
+Now, when the Balances module detects that the free balance of an account has reached zero, it calls the `on_free_balance_zero` function of the contract module.

 ## Genesis Configuration